Can Guinea Pigs Eat Carrots? (How Much is Safe?)

 Risks of Feeding Your Guinea Pig Carrots

-Carrots are quite high in sugar compared to most vegetables, at 4.7mg of sugar per 100 grams.
-They are lower than many fruits, but their sugar content is right on par with strawberries.
+Carrots are relatively high in sugar compared to most vegetables, at 4.7mg of sugar per 100 grams.
+They are lower than most fruits, but their sugar content is right on par with strawberries or sweet red peppers.

 Another concern with carrots is their Vitamin A content.
 Vitamin A is good in moderation, but too much can be hazardous.
 Vitamin A toxicity can cause symptoms such as hair loss, rough skin, dizziness, and even liver damage over time.